lucyrush/adapt-easy/README.md

 - As a Frequent User, I want to be able to easily Logout to end the session.

 ## Design

+Overall, the design of this site is meant to be simple, easy to see and understand, and accessible for all users.

+This application is aimed at both the concious consumer and cautious business owner.
+During COVID-19 is of utmost importance that we make use of the local services to help 'keep the lights on' while still focussing on the safety of the staff.

 ### Colour Scheme